kaievns/the-log/posts/lead/on-culture-and-belonging.md

 subjective, and therefore cannot be objectively measured.
 Secondly, not all values are helpful; it's actually only a very specific group of values that have the potential to improve performance.
-And lastly, this approach can actively harm diversity within a company with all the negative consequences.
+And lastly, this approach can actively harm diversity within a company if values are chosen carelessly.

 ## The traffic jam